 With the aim of testing the effectiveness of constructivist pedagogy on the learning outcomes in vocabulary of Class VIII students, the pre-test and post-test scores obtained by control and experimental group were compared.
 For this the mean pre-test scores and mean post-test scores obtained in the vocabulary section were computed before and after the experiment and subjected to analysis.
 Before starting the experiment, the mean score in vocabulary of Class VIII students in control group was compared with the mean score in vocabulary of Class VIII students in the experimental group.
 This was done by testing significance of difference between of pre-test scores of control and experimental groups.
 Later, to find out the effectiveness of constructivist pedagogy, the subjects were administered the post-test.
-In the post test too the mean score in vocabulary of Class VIII students in the control group were compared with the mean score in vocabulary of Class VIII students in the control group were compared with the mean score in vocabulary of Class VIII students in the control group were compared with the mean score in vocabulary of Class VIII students in the control group were compared with the mean score in vocabulary of Class VIII students in the control group were compared with the mean score in vocabulary of Class VIII students in the control group.
-This was done by testing significance of difference between of post-test scores of control and experimental group.
-This was done by testing significance of difference between of post-test scores of control and experimental group.
+In the post test too the mean score in vocabulary of Class VIII students in the control group were compared with the mean score in vocabulary of Class VIII students in the experimental group.
+This was done by testing significance of difference between of post-test scores of control and experimental groups.
 Data and result of both the post test and pre test are presented in table.4.1.